 - Involvement in research in every semester in which the student is enrolled

-- Completion of four semesters of required courses, passed with a grade of B- or better
+- Completion of four semesters of required courses below, passed with a grade of B- or better

-- Completion of the departmental research exam at the beginning of the second year
+- Satisfactory performance at the departmental research exam at the beginning of the second year

 - Identification of a thesis adviser no later than the beginning of the third year

-- Completion of the University Graduate Board Oral Exam in the fall of the third year
+- Satisfactory performance at the University Graduate Board Oral Exam in the fall of the third year

 The thesis is expected to be completed within five or six years; continuation in the PhD program beyond the 6th year is possible only upon the approval of the department chair following petition from the thesis adviser.